 Fiber intake.
 Most protein powders deliver zero grams of fiber.
 Plant protein powders that integrate a fiber complex combine two nutrient groups in one product.
 95 % of Germans don't meet the recommended daily intake of 30 g of fiber.

 Ingredient transparency.
 If you want to know exactly what's in your protein powder: a published amino acid profile, no hidden ratios, no artificial sweeteners.
+For a systematic walkthrough of every line on the back of a tub, see how to read protein powder labels.

 If you're making the switch, look for three things: at least 2.5 g leucine per serving (verifiable from the amino acid profile), a combination of two or more protein sources (pea + fava bean, pea + rice), and a serving size that delivers 24 g+ protein.
 That way you make sure you're not compromising on muscle building.